The Spectrum of Varicose and Spider Veins

 Patients can experience more severe pain and also experience skin disease of the leg resulting in rashes of progressive severity, ultimately leading to ulcers.
 Blood clots can also occur in the leg leading to more irreversible damage.
 As veins increase in size, they can rupture spontaneously and bleed.

-If you are struggling with any vein issues, contact the Skin & Vein Center to get the help you need.
+If you are struggling with any vein issues, contact the Total Skin Center to get the help you need.